ably/ably-go/README.md

 ### Realtime API

-In respect of the Realtime API, this is an early experimental implementation that targets the (now superseded) 0.8 library specification.
-This means that there are significant shortfalls in functionality; the principal issues are:

 - there is no channel `suspended` state; this means that the client will not automatically reattach to channels if a connection becomes `suspended` and then resumes, and presence members associated with the client will not be automatically re-entered;